teambit/bit/README.md

 Instead of making changes to each of your packages repositories, you can change the code you share from any repository in your codebase and easily sync the changes across your projects.

-With Bit managed code sharing becomes as simple as copy-pasting.
+With Bit, managed code sharing becomes as simple as copy-pasting.

 *Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities*.